Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization Error Norms and Resource Requirements

 \section{Tile Trotterization Error Norms and Resource Requirements}

 In Table~\ref{Table:Trotter_error_norms} we provide the Tile Trotterization error norms ($W_{\mathrm{tile}}$), the total number of qubits ($N_Q$), and the number of arbitrary rotations ($N_R$) and T gates ($N_T$) required per Trotter step for the hexagonal lattice Hubbard model simulations considered in Figs.~\ref{fig:QUBITIZATION_VS_TROTTER_plots} and \ref{fig:QPE_Trotter_HWP_comparison}.
 We use Hubbard model parameters $U=4$, $V=2$ and $\tau=1$.
 The nearest-neighbor interaction parameter, $V$, is only used in the extended Hubbard model.
 All systems use the periodic hexagonal lattice model described in Appendix~\ref{APP:hexagonallatticedivision} with parameters $L_x = L_y = L$ and $4 \leq L \leq 18$, for even $L$.
+The hopping Hamiltonian Trotter error constitutes $16 \%$ of $W_{\mathrm{tile}}$ for the Hubbard model and $10 \%$ of $W_{\mathrm{tile}}$ for the extended Hubbard model.